 On 03/27/2012 MOHAMMAD H KAMYAB filed a Contract - Other Contract lawsuit against RAFAEL DAVILA MADRIGAL.
 This case was filed in Los Angeles County Superior Courts, Pomona Courthouse South located in Los Angeles, California.
-The Judges overseeing this case are SIRNA, SALVATORE T. and OKI, DAN THOMAS.
+The Judges overseeing this case are SIRNA, SALVATORE T., OKI, DAN THOMAS and GLORIA WHITE-BROWN.
 The case status is Disposed - Judgment Entered.

 Disposed - Judgment Entered